lkoolik/lkoolik.github.io/isrm.md

 ## Clone Repository ##

 It is highly recommended that you clone the repository to keep your code up to date.
 If you create a static copy, you may miss future changes to the code.
-In order to clone, you will need to create a free Github account ([instructions](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)) and set up your computer to connect with your account ([instructions](https://docs.github.com/en/get-started/getting-started-with-git)).
+You may consider creating a free Github account ([instructions](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)) and set up your computer to connect with your account ([instructions](https://docs.github.com/en/get-started/getting-started-with-git)).
+However, it is not required to have your own Github account.

 Navigate to the Github repository [here](https://github.com/lkoolik/isrm_health_calculations).
-Follow these [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to clone the repository.
+To clone the repository:

+1. Navigate to the directory where you want the code to be saved from within your Mac Terminal: `cd [path/for/code]`

+2. On the Github interface, click the green "Code" button and copy the https url.

+3. In your Terminal, type: `git clone [url]`

 For consistency with this tutorial, name the parent directory "isrm_health_calculations".
 Your directory should match the screenshot below.

 ![Screenshot of the directory once the repository is cloned](/assets/isrm_tutorial/directory_setup_before_data.png)